 Immerse your senses in an experience that combines nature, technology and art.
 Twenty-four speakers placed throughout the trail envelopes guests in music that blends with natural sounds of the forest.
 Please observe one-way traffic signs.

 Nature is full of music when you take a moment to listen.
 Hear the wind shushing in the trees, listen to the birds singing back and forth, pick up the buzzing of insect wings flapping faster than you could ever imagine.
 Enjoy the symphony of music made by nature and man.
 As you walk along this trail loop, let your senses lead the way.

-– Snow written by Franklin Hansen and Emily Ta
+– Mechanism written by Franklin Hansen and Emily Ta

 – All tracks mixed by Tim Segado